icopy-site/awesome-cn/docs/awesome/awesome-algorand.md

 > A list of oracle solutions that allow for smart contracts to interact with the real world.

-- [Gora](https://www.gora.io/) - Decentralized oracle networks that connect the Algorand blockchain with the real world.
+- [Gora](https://www.gora.io/) - Decentralized oracle networks that connect the Algorand Blockchain with the real world.

 ### Security Auditing Services

 > This section is not aimed to promote any of the companies below, please do your due diligence when researching on options available for audits.
 Instead, the following is simply aimed to highlight an expanding variety of companies offering smart contract audits for Algorand ecosystem.

-- [Certik](https://www.certik.com/ecosystems/algorand) - CertiK provides the gold standard in web3 security tools, from its industry-leading smart contract audits, to its blockchain analytics tools such as Skynet and SkyTrace, making it the ideal partner in ensuring the end-to-end security of Algorand projects.
+- [Certik](https://www.certik.com/ecosystems/algorand) - Web3 security suite: smart contract audits plus analytics (Skynet, SkyTrace) for Algorand projects.
-- [AlgoBuilder Audits](https://algobuilder.dev/auditing.html) - The team behind AlgoBuilder offering to consult your project, have smart contracts done by professionals, write automated tests or audit your existing project.
-- [UlamLabs](https://www.ulam.io/software-services/smart-contract-audits) - A blockchain lab based in Poland, offering auditing services for Algorand smart contracts.
+- [UlamLabs](https://www.ulam.io/software-services/smart-contract-audits) - A Blockchain lab based in Poland, offering auditing services for Algorand smart contracts.
 - [Runtime Verification](https://runtimeverification.com/smartcontract) - Smart contract analysis and verification by the team who audited platforms like Algofi, FolksFinance, Yieldly and other prominent DeFi platforms in the ecosystem.
 - [Immunebytes](https://www.immunebytes.com) - Secure your Algorand Smart Contract with credible security auditing solutions.
-- [KudelskiSecurity](https://kudelskisecurity.com) - Move your blockchain project securely and successfully into production or onto mainnet.
-Company can help you assess, design, customize, deploy and manage blockchain and digital ledger technology systems so you can confidently leverage security as a powerful differentiator in this dynamic market.
+- [KudelskiSecurity](https://kudelskisecurity.com) - Move your Blockchain project securely and successfully into production or onto mainnet.
+Company can help you assess, design, customize, deploy and manage Blockchain and digital ledger technology systems so you can confidently leverage security as a powerful differentiator in this dynamic market.
 - [algorand-ecosystem-audits](https://github.com/blockshake-io/algorand-ecosystem-audits) - A growing collection of audit reports in the Algorand ecosystem maintained by [blockshake-io](https://blockshake.io).
 - [Vantage Point Blockchain](https://www.vantagepoint.sg/contact-us) - Smart contract audits, crypto wallet audit and other penetration testing services in Algorand ecosystem with clients such as Folks.Finance, Pera, Algorand Foundation, Deflex (Defly/Alammex), GARD, Venue.One and others.
 Reports are signed by velocity.vantagepoint.algo and published at https://github.com/vantagepointreports/releases.
 - [Tenset Security](https://github.com/tenset-security/audits) - Comprising a team of Web3 Security Researchers, Tenset Security is dedicated to leaving no stone unturned in their pursuit of security excellence.
 They have a [proven track record of success](https://twitter.com/algoworld_nft/status/1691891473166279042) in discovering high-severity vulnerabilities specifically within Algorand projects, emphasizing their expertise and commitment to the Algorand ecosystem.